okurz/SUSE_QE_Tools_overview_2024-10/slides.md

 <small>

-* We need infrastructure administration ressources!
-Short term: Rotation, long
+* Infrastructure administration ressources: Short term: ~~Rotation~~, long
   term: Team extension?
 * Hardware: We are good :)
+* Proposal: To suceed with the roadmap+helping both internal+external
+  customers extend the team by 4 FTEs and split into two

 See https://progress.opensuse.org/projects/openqav3/wiki/#openQA-infrastructure-needs-o3-osd
 for reference